Polymer/old-docs-site/app/3.0/start/install-3-0.md

 <!-- toc -->

+This chapter describes how to install the Polymer 3.0 tools and get started with a template Polymer 3.0 project.

 ## Install the Polymer 3.0 prerequisites

-The Polymer 3.0 library is published to the [npm registry](https://docs.npmjs.com).
-Polymer projects use Yarn to install packages and manage dependencies.
+Note: We recommend using npm to install the Polymer CLI globally, and Yarn to add the Polymer library and elements to your project.

+Polymer elements need to be unique, so we recommend using Yarn's `--flat` install option if possible to install your project's dependencies.
+This prevents your project from attempting to install multiple versions of the same element.

 To set up a development environment for Polymer 3.0: